DoggersHusky/silverstripe-fa-picker/README.md

 ### Notes

-This has not been tested for use on the frontend of a site, but this version should work.
-Please note, the enabling the pro version does introduce some lag.
-Caching has been introduce to midigate some of it, however, swapping between icon types or filtering does still cause lag.
-This is being looked into.
+This has not been tested for use on the frontend of a site.

 ### Settings